-Get back to nature at the Hotel Azure in Lake Tahoe
+Get back to nature at Desolation Hotel in Lake Tahoe

 Free bike hire is also available, so you can get to pedaling and explore the local area to your heart's content.
-In winter, there is ski storage available, and you can purchase ski passes from the concierge.
+Then head back to your luxury room and enjoy impressive rooms from your very own balcony.
+Bliss.

 Watch the sun go down over the Pacific

 If you're following the Coastal Route to Portland you're going to have to spend at least a couple of nights watching the sun set over the Pacific, and where better for an early stop than Monterey.

 You can take a whale-watching trip, visit the fabulous aquarium, enjoy the sunshine at Monterey State Beach or reflect on Monterey's seafaring heritage around Fisherman's Wharf and Cannery Row.
 There's even a trolley to take you between the town's many attractions.

 Once you're ready to turn in for the night, Wave Street Inn is a fabulous choice that's well located near the waterfront and Cannery Row.
 Some of its spacious rooms have ocean views, and with parking available it's the perfect stop for a road trip.

 Further north along the Coastal Route, The Beachfront Inn in Brookings lets you relax by the ocean and explore nearby Samuel H Boardman Scenic Corridor.